Wayne Med-Direct scholarship

 - File an annual Free Application for Federal Student Aid (FAFSA) and complete all requirements.

-- Pursue a pre-med curriculum and a major in the College of Liberal Arts and Sciences.
+- Pursue a major in the College of Liberal Arts and Sciences and follow the pre-medicine track of coursework.

-- Be enrolled as a full-time student (i.e., at least 15 credit hours per semester) in the fall and winter semesters.
+- Be enrolled as a full-time student in the fall and winter semesters.

 To be awarded the Undergraduate scholarship for four consecutive years, a student must also satisfy these academic progress requirements.

-- Have a cumulative GPA of at least 3.5 by the end of the sophomore year and a cumulative GPA of at least 3.5 at the end of the junior and senior years
+- Have a cumulative GPA of at least 3.5 at the end of each semester the student is registered and taking classes.

 Wayne Med-Direct Wayne State University School of Medicine (WSUSOM) scholarship